 Nahid Siamdoust (Yale University)

-Visiting Lecturer on Women’s Studies and Anthropology of Religion
+Visiting Assistant Professor of Women’s Studies and Anthropology of Religion

 Women Singing: The Regulation of Solo Female Vocals in Iran’s Hypermediated Public Sphere